nnifler/magnetic-soft-robots/tests/manual tests/gui/test GUI - Export to lib.md

 8. Restart Behavior
     1. Close the Soft Robotics Simulation window.
     2. Redo 1-2
-    3. Redo 6
+    3. Select the material you defined in 5.2 in the Select Material selection.
+    4. Look at the values.

 ## Expected Result

 1. 3 There is an empty field with the placeholder text "Material Name".
 2. 3 There is a button with the text "Save".
-3. 4.1, 4.3 An error box appears with the text 'Please enter a metrial name'.
+3. 4.1, 4.3 An error box appears with the text 'Please enter a material name'.
 4. 4.6 An error box appears with the text 'Material name already exists in default materials.'
 5. 5.3 An information box titled 'Material saved' appears with the text 'Material saved sucessfully.'
-6. 6.1 The item with the name you speicfied is selected in the dropdown.
+6. 6.1 The item with the name you specified is selected in the dropdown.
-7. 6.2 The values you specified are equal to the values that are now shown.
+7. 6.2 The values you specified in 5.1 are equal to the values that are now shown.
 8. 7.3 An error box titled 'Replace Material?' with the text 'Material name already exists in custom materials.' and two buttons 'Save' and 'Abort' appears.
 9. 7.7 The values you specified in 5.1 are equal to the values that are now shown.
 10. 7.13 The values you specified in 7.2 are equal to the values that are now shown.
+11. 8.3 There is a material with the name you specified in step 5.2 in the Select Material dropdown.
+12. 8.4 The values you specified in 7.8 are equal to the values that are now shown.